Deploy ISO Image as a File on a FAT32 Formatted USB Stick

 Assuming “/dev/sdz1” was the FAT32 partition selected from the output of the lsblk command:

 Activate booting from USB in your BIOS/UEFI.
-As many firmware has different procedures on how to do it, look into your user manual.
-EFI booting from iso image is not supported at the moment, for EFI booting use –isohybrid option with live-grub-stick, however note that all the data on the stick will be lost.
-Many firmware offers a boot menu which can be activated at boot time.
-Usually this can be reached by pressing the Esc or F12 keys.
+As many firmwares have different procedures on how to do it, look into your user manual.
+EFI booting from an ISO image is not supported at the moment.
+For EFI booting, use the –isohybrid option with live-grub-stick; however, note that all the data on the stick will be lost.
+Many firmwares offer a boot menu that can be activated at boot time.
+Usually, this can be reached by pressing the Esc or F12 keys.